 Turn it into a game

 If your dog is a big fan of catching treats, you can try this method.
 Start by throwing random treats in the air for your dog to catch.
 After a few fun catches, throw one that has the medication in it.
-Many times, they are so distracted with the game, they don’t realize the medication was in the food.
+Many times, they are so distracted by the game, they don’t realize the medication was in the food.

 Dogs that Won’t Eat Medication with Food